ucdavis-bioinformatics-training/2023-Dec-Introduction-To-Python-For-Bioinformatics/python/python4.md

 Hints:
 1. First create a function that takes a sequence (string) as input and returns the reverse complement.
 2. In the main code (i.e. not in the function), open your output file for writing.
 Call it "out.fa".
-3. Open the fasta file and read each line.
+3. Open the input fasta file and read each line.
-4. For each header line, append "\_rc" to the end.
+4. For each header line, append "\_rc" to the end for the output file.
 5. For the sequence lines, you will have to gather them together until you have all of them for one fasta entry.
 6. Output the reverse complemented fasta entry (using your function) to the output file.
 You will need to figure out the appropriate time to do this in the loop.
 Note that the "write" function does not output a newline, you will have to add a newline.
+The newline character is "\n".
 7. Do this for all the fasta records.
 8. Close your files.